ComBoard

 Introduce an animated "clear" state that removes unused keys after each selection to reduce clutter and allow eyes to rest.

-Design the interface for standard tablets and phones so communication partners can hold the device instead of blocking the individual's face, preserving eye contact and social connection.
+Design for standard tablets and phones so communication partners can hold the device, preserving eye contact and social connection.

-Keep the design visually minimalistic with limited colors, strong contrast, and clear grouping to reduce cognitive load.
+Keep visually minimalistic with limited colors, strong contrast, and clear grouping to reduce cognitive load.

 Design Process